liufeng2915/liufeng2915.github.io/_pages/about.md

 importance: 1
 ---

-<p><font color="red"> <b>I will join Drexel University as an Assistant Professor in September 2024!</b> </font></p>

-<p><font color="red"> <b>Recruiting Ph.D. students and interns!</b></font> <font color="blue">I am currently seeking highly motivated Ph.D. students for Spring 2025 and Fall 2025.
+<p><font color="red"> <b>Recruiting Ph.D. students and interns!</b></font> <font color="blue">I am currently seeking highly motivated Ph.D. students for Spring and Fall 2025.
 If you are interested, please send me your CV, transcripts, and a brief summary of your research experience via email.</font></p>

-I'm currently a postdoctoral researcher at Michigan State University, working under the guidance of <a href="http://www.cse.msu.edu/~liuxm/index2.html">Prof. Xiaoming Liu</a>.
-I previously graduated with Ph.
-D. degree in Computer Science from <a href="https://en.scu.edu.cn/">Sichuan University</a>.
+Feng Liu is an Assistant Professor in the <a href="https://drexel.edu/cci/academics/computer-science-department/">Department of Computer Science</a> at <a href="https://drexel.edu/">Drexel University</a>.
+Previously, he was a postdoctoral researcher at Michigan State University, working under the guidance of <a href="http://www.cse.msu.edu/~liuxm/index2.html">Prof. Xiaoming Liu</a>.

 **Research interests:**
 <ul>